AaltoSciComp/scicomp-docs/help/garage.rst

 NBE/PHYS Online
 ---------------

-PHYS, NBE, and ITS (Aalto IT Services) staff, are part of the Garage sessions every Monday and Wednesday.
+PHYS, NBE, and ITS (Aalto IT Services) staff are part of the Garage sessions every Monday and Wednesday.
 Regular reminders are sent to the department personnel lists.